rooa/eve/paper/main.md

 causing the numerator to further increase, and so forth.
 To prevent this, we make modifications to stabilize the update rule by first replacing $f_t$ in the numerator of @eq:alpha with $\min\{f_t, f_{t-1}\}$.
-This will reduce the chance of the cycle mentioned above, by keeping the numerator at the same value if the loss increases.
+This will reduce the chance of the vicious cycle mentioned above by keeping the numerator at the same value if the loss increases.
 In addition, we clip the term with a range parameterized by a constant $c$ to avoid extreme values.

 $$
   \wh{d}_t = \text{clip}(d_t, [1 / c, c]).